david-lafontant/display-everything/README.md

 Every-Display is an app that contains a component named every that accepts an "input" prop.
 If the "input" prop is falsy, render a live-updating date and time that updates every second.
 If the "input" prop is an array, render the array's elements in a list.
 If the "input" prop is anything else, render the value in.

-The variable value (line 7 in App.jsx) is the props to be passed to the everything component. it can be an array (ex: const value = [1,2,3,'dan']), a string or a number. it can be object (ex: const value= {age: 1, weight: 50, name: 'Dan'}). it can also be any falsy value (as defined in https://developer.mozilla.org/en-US/docs/Glossary/Falsy)
+The variable input (line 7 in App.jsx) is the props to be passed to the everything component. it can be an array (ex: const value = [1,2,3,'dan']), a string or a number. it can be object (ex: const value= {age: 1, weight: 50, name: 'Dan'}). it can also be any falsy value (as defined in https://developer.mozilla.org/en-US/docs/Glossary/Falsy)